Yale-LILY/yale-lily.github.io/sparc.md

                        <h2>Leaderboard - Execution with Value Selection</h2>
                     </div>
                     <p align="left">
                     <div class="left"> Our current models do not predict any value in SQL conditions so that we do not provide execution accuracies.
 However, we encourage you to provide it in the future submissions.
-For value prediction, you can assume  that a list of gold values for each question is given.
-Your model has to fill them into the right slots in the SQL.
-Is your system going to the first one showing up on this leaderboard?
+For value prediction, your model should be able to 1) copy from the question inputs, 2) retrieve from the database content (database content is available), or 3) generate numbers (e.g. 3 in "LIMIT 3").
                     </div>
                     </p>
                     <table class="table performanceTable">